 Guest review: “Not much not to like here..I opened the shutters in the morning to see two deers running through the fields, the surrounding area is breathtaking, and we have already rebooked again.
 My family have agreed that this will be our go-to place when traveling to Edinburgh” – Lee.

 Price: $120+ USD per night

 Located in the Highlands of Scotland, the Tulloch Castle is a magnificent fortress with historical significance.
-It is the birthplace of Clan Davidson and you can visit the Davidson cemetery at the castle’s grounds.
+It is the birthplace of Clan Davidson, and you can visit the Davidson cemetery on the castle’s grounds.
 After the evacuation of Dunkirk, the castle was used as a hospital for casualties.